guaix-ucm/rawplot/README.md

  ## Installation

-It is haighly recommended to create a virtual environment and activate it, then install rawplot from PyPi
+It is highly recommended to create a virtual environment and activate it, then install rawplot from PyPi

 ```bash
 $ mkdir rawpplot